Laminate is a multi-layer flooring made of both natural and synthetic materials. From the bottom, those materials are:

 Right off the bat, Mannington highlights that its laminate products are made from 70% recycled content with low-VOC materials (read about low-VOC flooring here).
 Good, right?

-Its pricing is also similar to Pergo and RevWood, butthere’s one key exception: the residential warranty only lasts 25 years (as opposed to “for life”).
+Its pricing is also similar to Pergo and RevWood, butthere’s one key exception: the only residential warranty only lasts 25 years (as opposed to “for life”, or “20-year or lifetime”).

 Mannington’s Waterproof Laminate Offerings